-Oct 17 (Reuters) - The Dow Jones Industrial Average breached the 23,000-mark for the first time on Tuesday, driven by strong earnings from UnitedHealth and Johnson & Johnson, but the S&P 500 was flat.
+NEW YORK, Oct 17 (Reuters) - The Dow Jones Industrial Average briefly broke above the 23,000-point mark for the first time on Tuesday, driven by strong earnings from UnitedHealth and Johnson & Johnson, but finished the session just below that milestone.

-“Right now, we’re contending with earnings season, and the fact that the market has run up, leading up to the earnings season.”
+“Right now, you’re contending with earnings season and the fact that the market has run up leading up into the earnings season,” Pavlik said.

-Shares of the largest U.S. health insurer UnitedHealth touched a life high and was last up 6.3 percent, after the company reported a stronger-than-expected profit and raised its full-year earnings forecast.
+Shares of the largest U.S. health insurer UnitedHealth touched a life intraday high and closed up 5.5 percent after the company reported a stronger-than-expected profit and raised its full-year earnings forecast.

-Netflix slipped 1.5 percent after touching a record high as more subscribers signed up for its popular original content in the latest quarter.
+Netflix slipped 1.6 percent after touching a record high as more subscribers signed up for its original content in the latest quarter.

-Declining issues outnumbered advancing ones on the NYSE by a 1.51-to-1 ratio; on Nasdaq, a 1.77-to-1 ratio favored decliners.
-(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Arun Koyyur and Nick Zieminski)
+During the session, declining issues outnumbered advancing ones on the NYSE by a 1.37-to-1 ratio; on Nasdaq, a 1.72-to-1 ratio favored decliners.

 About 5.5 billion shares changed hands on U.S. exchanges.
 That compares with the 5.9 billion daily average for the past 20 trading days, according to Thomson Reuters data.